fsheik/react-json-editor-ajrm/CONTRIBUTING.md

 # Introduction

-### First off, thank you for considering contributing to react-json-editor-ajrm.
+### First off, thank you for considering contributing to react-json-ide.
 It's people like you that make it such a great repository.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

-RJEA is an open source project and we love to receive contributions from our community — you!
-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into RJEA itself.
+RJI is an open source project and we love to receive contributions from our community — you!
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into RJI itself.

 ### About Inquiries

-Until our slack channel is set up, feel free to use the [issue tracker](https://github.com/AndrewRedican/react-json-editor-ajrm/issues) for support questions.
+Until our slack channel is set up, feel free to use the [issue tracker](https://github.com/fsheik/react-json-ide/issues) for support questions.

 # Your First Contribution
-Unsure where to begin contributing to RJEA?
+Unsure where to begin contributing to RJI?
 You can start by looking through these beginner and help-wanted issues:

-* [Beginner issues](https://github.com/AndrewRedican/react-json-editor-ajrm/labels/beginner) - issues which should only require a few lines of code, and a test or two.
+* [Beginner issues](https://github.com/fsheik/react-json-ide/labels/beginner) - issues which should only require a few lines of code, and a test or two.
-* [Help wanted issues](https://github.com/AndrewRedican/react-json-editor-ajrm/labels/help%20wanted) - issues which should be a bit more involved than beginner issues.
+* [Help wanted issues](https://github.com/fsheik/react-json-ide/labels/help%20wanted) - issues which should be a bit more involved than beginner issues.

 Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.